medelfor/surreal-docs-documentation/surdocs/docs/reference/tags.md

 ...
 ```

-When commenting Blueprints main rules are the same, but comment markers are dropped:
+When documenting Blueprints main rules are the same, but C++ comment markers are dropped:
 ```
 @brief Brief description